VictorDanielBlandon/Elevated-Rock-Paper-Scissors-Scissors/README.md

 * Need to fix audio parameters: the reading of the path when trying to get access to the .wav files makes the game's HighScoreTable loop forever, need to fix that before next Friday.
 * Audio issue is caused by me running the program through wsl2, ask another person to run program through their cmd.
 * Still have issues with the HighSCoreTable infinite loop, fix later.
+* Need to add more data to the High Score Table, we said Wins, Losses and most used move in the last meeting
+* Missing the UML DIagram.
+* Need to ask if the report is needed.
+* Need to ask for ID's and full names
+* Need to try the game in everyone else's machines to check if it works correctly.

 NPU Object Oriented Programming
 Team No. #